Protein is widely regarded as the holy grail of health and fitness, and the most talked-about macronutrient of the bunch.

 5. Protein Powder

-If you’re on a tight schedule or strict budget, protein powder is going to be one of your greatest allies in losing weight, building muscle, or attaining any other fitness goals.
+If you’re on a tight schedule or strict budget, protein powder is going to be one of your greatest allies in losing weight, building muscle, or attaining any other fitness goal.

 Most retail protein powders are made from whey, which is the pure protein material separated from cows milk and dehydrated into a solid powder form.

-The whey is often fortified with additional micronutrients and branch-chain amino acids, infused with tasty flavors, and then packaged in large jugs to be sold in stores and online.
+The whey is often fortified with additional micronutrients and branch-chain amino acids, and infused with tasty flavors, like our Protein Boost in Creamy Vanilla or Rich Chocolate flavors.

-With that said, you should absolutely have a jug of quality protein powder in your kitchen at all times to supplement your meal plan and get a quick protein boost after a workout.
+With that said, you should absolutely have a jug of quality protein powder in your kitchen at all times to supplement your meal plan and get a quick boost of protein after a workout.